 A good neck pillow makes all the difference, but you have to look around for the right one.
-Matador producer Henry Miller suggests getting an inflatable pillow, so as to save on space — also, he adds, you can wash the outer layer if you’re a germaphobe.
-Since a lot of pillows do take up space, Matador filmmaker Kyle Lamont suggests packing a puffy jacket, as it can double as a pillow.
+Matador Producer Henry Miller suggests getting an inflatable pillow, so as to save on space — also, he adds, you can wash the outer layer if you’re a germaphobe.
+Since a lot of pillows do take up space, Kyle Lamont, a Matador filmmaker, suggests packing a puffy jacket as it can double as a pillow.

 Over long periods, bad earbuds can start to hurt your ear.
-Matador filmmaker Blaze Nowara suggests over-the-ear noise canceling headphones, but Matt Hershberger points out that you’ll need to factor in how you sleep: bulky headphones can make leaning against a plane, train, or bus window awkward.
+Blaze Nowara, a Matador filmmaker, suggests over-the-ear noise canceling headphones, but Matt Hershberger points out that you’ll need to factor in how you sleep: Bulky headphones can make leaning against a plane, train, or bus window awkward.
 A good neck pillow will give you the space you need.

-If you’re in a desperate situation, Kyle Lamont suggests, say, at a Vietnamese farmstay where down the street they’re having a party that is playing “awful high pitch electro tin pan shit” music on repeat, just shove some toilet paper in there.
+If you’re in a desperate situation, say, at a Vietnamese farmstay where down the street they’re having a party that is playing “awful high pitch electro tin pan shit” music on repeat, Kyle Lamont suggests to just shove some toilet paper in there.

 Most agree that caffeine and alcohol are a mistake before bed.
-Copy editor Stephanie Edri suggests stopping caffeine after 2 PM in the place you’re visiting.
-Stephanie adds that it might be worth trying a single cup of sleepytime tea, but no less than an hour before bedtime (so you don’t wake up having to pee).
-Deia De Marco says most caffeine-free warm beverages will do: “even just some warm water before bed will help warm your stomach, and takes metabolic energy away from your brain (which is probably running a mile a minute) and diverts it towards your stomach to help you digest.
+Copy Editor Stephanie Edri suggests stopping caffeine after 2:00 PM in the place you’re visiting.
+She adds that it might be worth trying a single cup of sleepytime tea, but no less than an hour before bedtime (so you don’t wake up having to pee).
+Deia De Marco says most caffeine-free warm beverages will do, “Even just some warm water before bed will help warm your stomach, and takes metabolic energy away from your brain (which is probably running a mile a minute) and diverts it towards your stomach to help you digest.
 When I drink chamomile tea I know it’s impossible to stay awake.”

-Matadorian Alex Scola suggests a caffeine hack: “Avoid caffeine on your normal body schedule.
+Matadorian Alex Scola suggests a caffeine hack.
+“Avoid caffeine on your normal body schedule.
 This is a weird one, but as a caffeine enthusiast nothing screws me up more than getting caffeine when my body expects it, which sets my body up for the regular daily routine.
-Drink a coffee when you need it, but have it when your body thinks it’s 4 AM or 2 PM.
+Drink a coffee when you need it, but have it when your body thinks it’s 4:00 AM or 2:00 PM.
 Doing this en route also helps me flex to a new time zone easier.”
 Alex also recommends Benadryl for long flights — it’s especially useful if you have allergies.

 Henry Miller says that, to avoid jetlag, you should not drink on the plane.
 “It will dehydrate you and make it harder for you to get to REM sleep.”
-Travelstoke manager Dayana Aleksandrova goes a step further: Don’t eat on your flight, even if it’s 6+ hours.
-Matador contributor Eben Diskin, on the other hand, thinks alcohol is a good way to lower your adrenaline a bit on the first night in a new city.
+Travelstoke Manager Dayana Aleksandrova goes a step further: Don’t eat on your flight, even if it’s over six hours.
+Matador Contributor Eben Diskin, on the other hand, thinks alcohol is a good way to lower your adrenaline a bit on the first night in a new city.
 “It’ll help facilitate a fun night in a new city, and then knock you out once the night’s over.
 I find it particularly useful when it comes to jet lag.
-Traveling overnight from the U.S. to Europe, I always have too much adrenaline to sleep when I arrive.
+Traveling overnight from the US to Europe, I always have too much adrenaline to sleep when I arrive.
 A few drinks make me sleep like a rock, and also helps correct my sleep schedule.”